 Interested in the source code?
 Great.

-Changing webcam output resolution
+Update webcam resolution

 1. Close any programs using the droidcam webcam.
 Unload the device driver: sudo rmmod v4l2loopback-dc